fguignard/UncELMe/README.md

 Examples with ELMEnsembleRidge and ELMEnsembleRidgeCV classes will follow.

-The package can be installed via pip install command.
+The package can be installed via pip install command:

 ```pip install UncELMe```